Lockheed F-104 Starfighter: Avionics

 The initial USAF Starfighters had a basic RCA AN/ASG-14T1 ranging radar, tactical air navigation system (TACAN), and an AN/ARC-34 UHF radio.
 The AN/ASG-14 fire control system used a 24 in pencil-beam radar antenna with two independent sights: one optical and one infrared.
 Early versions of the radar had a range of approximately 20 mi in search mode, with later models reaching up to 40 mi; the scan pattern was spiral, covering a 90-degree cone.
 Search mode was usable only above 3000 ft due to ground return effects below that altitude.
 Track mode was usable within 10 mi of the target, which narrowed the scan to 20 degrees and initiated a strobe sweep between 300 and 3000 yd in auto-acquisition mode.
 The radar also had a third, receive-only mode useful for locking onto sources of interference from electronic countermeasures (ECM).

 In the late 1960s, Lockheed developed a more advanced version of the Starfighter, the F-104S, for use by the Italian Air Force.
-Similar to the F-104G, Lockheed produced two main variants of the F-104S: an all-weather interceptor (caccia intercettore, CI) and a strike aircraft (caccia bombardiere, CB).
+Similarly to the F-104G, Lockheed produced two main variants of the F-104S: an all-weather interceptor (caccia intercettore, CI) and a strike aircraft (caccia bombardiere, CB).
 The CI variant received a FIAR/NASARR F15G radar with AIM-7 Sparrow guidance capability; however, the new missile-guidance avionics came at the expense of the M61A1 Vulcan cannon, which was removed to make room.
 The CB variant was equipped with a FIAR/NASARR R21G-H radar and a radar altimeter for low-level strike missions, retaining the cannon as its only air-to-air weapon.

 As part of the Aggiornamento Sistema d'Arma (ASA), or "Weapons System Upgrade" in the mid-1980s, both variants were given an ALQ-70/72 ECM and a FIAR/NASARR R-21G/M1 radar with frequency hopping and look-down/shoot-down capability.
 The new radar and guidance systems enabled the aircraft to carry the new AIM-9L Sidewinder infrared-guided missile (replacing the older AIM-9B) as well as the AIM-7 Sparrow and the Selenia Aspide radar-guided missiles.